wahlstedt/codebook/README.md

 Most settings should be fairly self-explanatory, the advanced ones might require some explanation:

 ### Game configuration
-The standard game has 25 words, where each player has 9 target words and 3 black words, and you both need to find a total of 15 words in order to win.
+The standard game has 25 words, each player gets 9 target words and 3 black words, and you both need to find a total of 15 words in order to win.
 By using the game configuration you can create new variants by changing the number of words and their distribution.

 You do this by editing the numbers in the table of word combinations.
-There's 3 different word types: target words (stars), unused words (empty circle) and black words (black circle).
+There's three different word types, represented by the circles: target words, unused words and black words.
 These can be combined in 9 ways, but since the game is symmetric (both players have the same combinations) you can only adjust 6 values.

 The values for the combinations where the words are the same type for both players are set _in total_, while the other combinations are set with the number _per player_, in order to keep the game symmetric.